Trans International Airlines: Saturn Airways merger

 In April 1974, TIA tentatively agreed to buy Saturn for $15 million in Transamerica stock.
 As the CAB noted, Saturn was the most profitable supplemental, and complementary to TIA.
 In 1974, freight was 2/3 of Saturn's revenues versus 3.3% of TIA's, and military was 47% of Saturn's revenues versus 12.5% of TIA.
 Saturn withdrew from flying passengers entirely in November 1974.
-The transaction closed November 1976 and in the meantime Saturn's financial performance improved significantly.
+The transaction closed in November 1976 and in the meantime Saturn's financial performance improved significantly.
 Saturn renegotiated and the price more than doubled to $35 million (over $190 million in 2025 terms) by closing.
-TIA thus gained a strong freight business, including Lockheed L-100 Hercules and Lockheed L-188 Electra freighter aircraft.
+TIA thus gained a strong freight business, including Lockheed L-100 Hercules and Lockheed L-188 Electra all-cargo aircraft.
 In particular, Saturn had a leading position in the domestic air freight networks Logair and Quicktrans of the US Air Force and US Navy, respectively.
 Saturn's share of the combined Logair/Quicktrans contract was as high as 86% during the mid-1970s, based on its monopoly as an L-100 provider, a position TIA inherited.